grittypuffy/self-hosting-made-simple/docs/pre-requisites.md

 - Enable the `systemd` service for automatically starting Caddy on every boot: `sudo systemctl enable caddy`

----

 ### Initial setup of caddy

 - Write a basic configuration at `/etc/caddy/Caddyfile`:

 ```
-<hostname> {
+hostname {
 	respond "Hi!"
 }
 ```

-This configures Caddy to respond to all requests for <hostname> with a `Hi!` body, try opening the hostname given in the chit with your web browser!
+This configures Caddy to respond to all requests for *hostname* with a `Hi!` body, try opening the hostname given in the chit with your web browser!

 # References